19hours/sg-statutes/Acts/Land Titles Act.md

 [35/2010 wef 17/01/2011]

-(ii) other information, if any, that relates to the land or any estate or interest therein and is included in that record under this Act or any other written law or an instrument made under such written law ; and
+(ii) other information, if any, that relates to the land or any estate or interest therein and is included in that record under this Act or any other written law or an instrument made under such written law; and

 [35/2010 wef 17/01/2011]